Do I Need Physiotherapy for Neck Pain?

 What Happens at Your First Appointment?

-Your physiotherapist will ask about your symptoms, irritability, health history, work set-up, training, sleep, and what makes it better or worse.
-Then, they will assess movement, strength, joint mobility, and relevant nerve signs.
+Your physiotherapist will ask about your symptoms, irritability, health history, work set-up, training, sleep, and what makes symptoms better or worse.
+They will then assess movement, strength, joint mobility, and relevant nerve signs.
 After that, you should leave with clear priorities and a plan for the next 1–3 weeks.

 • Advice and education: practical guidance on pacing, posture, and flare-up management.

-• Exercise therapy: mobility, endurance, and strength work for neck, shoulder girdle, and upper back.
+• Exercise therapy: mobility, endurance, and strength work for the neck, shoulder girdle, and upper back.

 • Hands-on care: soft tissue techniques and joint mobilisation where appropriate.